opentracing-contrib/java-jfr-tracer/README.md

 ## Building
-To build the JFR Tracer, and install it into the local maven repo, first ensure that you have installed an Oracle JDK 7, and an Oracle JDK 9.
+To build the JFR Tracer, and install it into the local maven repo, first ensure that you have installed an Oracle JDK 7, and an Open JDK 11.
 These will be required to build the tracer.
-Once built, the tracer can be used with Oracle JDK 7+, and OpenJDK 11+.
+Once built, the tracer can be used with Oracle JDK 7+ (except Oracle JDK 9 and 10), and OpenJDK 11+.

 Ensure that the following two environment variables are set to the JAVA_HOME of the JDKs: